JBlond/debian_build_apache24/README.md

 This won't compile on 32 bit or arm based processor.
 If you want to use it on thoses systems like raspberry pi remove the parameter `enable-ec_nistp_64_gcc_128` from build_apache.sh for openssl config script.
+And remove the parameter `--enable-nonportable-atomics=yes` from the configure for httpd.

+### OpenSSL
+enable-ec_nistp_64_gcc_128: Use on little endian platforms when GCC supports `__uint128_t`.
+ECDH is about 2 to 4 times faster.
+Not enabled by default because Configure can't determine it.
+Enable it if your compiler defines `__SIZEOF_INT128__`, the CPU is little endian and it tolerates unaligned data access.

+### Event MPM
+Event MPM depends on APR's atomic compare-and-swap operations for thread synchronization (`--enable-nonportable-atomics=yes`).
+This will cause APR to implement atomic operations using efficient opcodes not available in older CPUs.

 ## Manage the Service